jhastine4/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) All your code should be in the main function
 You can only use putchar twice in your code

+8. 8-print_base16.c
+   Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

+9. 9-print_comb.c
+   Write a program that prints all possible combinations of single-digit numbers.

+Numbers must be separated by ,, followed by a space

+10. 100-print_comb3.c
+    Write a program that prints all possible different combinations of two digits.

+Numbers must be separated by ,, followed by a space The two digits must be different

+11. 101-print_comb4.c
+    Write a program that prints all possible different combinations of three digits.

+12. 102-print_comb5.c
+    Write a program that prints all possible combinations of two two-digit numbers.

+The numbers should range from 0 to 99.